Dre Campbell Farm

 10. Empty Garbage Cans

-Emptying garbage cans indoors and outside is necessary to prevent insects from infesting the house.
+Emptying garbage cans, both indoors and outdoors, is necessary to prevent insects from infesting the house.

-Firmly close the tops and keep the areas around them clean.
+Firmly close the tops and keep the surrounding areas clean.
 Garbage bins can also be given an extra wipe-down, and baking soda can be sprinkled inside.

 11. Clean Drain Areas